Role model: Importance for children

-The Impact of Role Models on Young Girls
+Impact on young girls

 Role models play an impactful role in shaping the aspirations, self-perceptions, and attitudes of girls, particularly when they intend to challenge traditional gender norms.
-Positive role models, especially women in male dominated fields, such as STEM, can inspire the younger generation of women to expand their understandings of what is possible for them to achieve.
+Positive role models, especially women in male-dominated fields, such as STEM, can inspire the younger generation of women to expand their understandings of what is possible for them to achieve.
 According to a study conducted by Laurie T. O'Brien, middle school girls who interacted with competent and enthusiastic female scientists reported a greater sense of belonging in STEM fields.

+Large field experiments have produced a nuanced picture.
+Brief classroom visits by female economists at a US university increased women's likelihood of majoring in economics, and visits by female scientists to French high schools raised girls' enrolment in selective STEM programs.
+However, a trial with nearly 30,000 Ecuadorian high-school students found that exposure to video interviews with role models from two career paths - STEM and entrepreneurship - reduced STEM enrolment for both boys and girls.
+The result suggests the contrast between career paths shapes students' choices.

 Role Models play a part into younger children with their aspirations of a career choice.
-The HarvardKennedySchool conducted research on how the influence of role models for students interested in STEM, to which students agreed that their choice of who their role model reflected back with how they correlate and identify with their pick.
+The Harvard Kennedy School conducted research on how the influence of role models for students interested in STEM, to which students agreed that their choice of who their role model reflected back with how they correlate and identify with their pick.
 The importance is underscored within the assumption that exposing children to gender counter-stereotypical role models can challenge their gendered aspirations.

-In media, the portrayal of strong, independent female characters such as Disney Princesses, also influences girl's actions and perceptions of gender roles.
+In media, the portrayal of strong, independent female characters such as Disney Princesses, also influences girls' actions and perceptions of gender roles.
 Cartoons like Elsa and Mulan challenge traditional depictions of femininity by instead focusing on themes like bravery and independence as opposed to the typical portrayal of the beautiful, love interest princess.
 These portrayals encourage girls to embrace diverse qualities and pursue their personal ambitions, thereby fostering a sense of empowerment and resilience.